mparker2/mparker_phd_thesis/chapter_3/text.md

 \newpage

-### Interpreting G4Seeqer output using Mutation Mapping:
+### Interpreting G4Seeqer output using Mutation Mapping

 One common complaint about machine learning techniques is that the complexity of the models they produce make them "black boxes" which are impossible for humans to understand or extract useful knowledge or rules from.
 It is possible, however, to visualise some of the output of a neural network through various means.
 One commonly used method for interpretation is the "saliency" of the network, which can produce heatmaps showing the attention of the network to specific regions of the input image or sequence.
 This can be used to determine the important aspects of the input in classification.
 For biological sequences, previous studies have used similar methods, called "Mutation Maps", to analyse the importance of individual nucleotide positions on convolutional neural network model predictions [@Alipanahi2015; @Quang2016].
 Simply, the importance of each particular nucleotide is evaluated by replacing it with each of the other three bases, and calculating the change in model score.
 This is then used to build a heatmap which can be used to visualise the importance of each position.